A Bayesian realized threshold measurement GARCH framework for financial tail risk forecasting: Model Proposed

 \textbf{Realized-T-M-GARCH}

-In our paper, we choose $z_{t}$ to be self-exciting, that is, $z_{t}= r_{t}$, and $c=0$, as typical choices in the literature.
-Therefore, the sign asymmetry is considered.

-Compared to the Realized-GARCH as in (\ref{rgarch}), the proposed Realized-T-M-GARCH models the leverage effect in a different (threshold) manner.
-In addition, the proposed threshold measurement has exactly the same number of parameters as the Realized-GARCH.
+Compared to the Realized-GARCH as in model (\ref{rgarch}), the proposed Realized-T-M-GARCH models the leverage effect in a different (threshold) manner.
+In addition, the proposed threshold measurement equation has the same number of parameters as the one in the Realized-GARCH.
+Further, as discussed the proposed threshold measurement equation can be conveniently employed in other extensions of the Realized-GARCH framework, e.g., the Realized-Threshold-GARCH (Realized-T-GARCH) developed by \cite{chen2019bayesian}.
+The specification of Realized-T-GARCH is shown below.
+As can be seen, it employs a threshold specification for the GARCH equation, while a measurement equation in the original form of the Realized-GARCH model is used.